 What Are Clinical Trials?

 Clinical trials are research studies that explore whether a medical strategy, treatment, or device is safe and effective for humans.
-These studies also may show which medical approaches work best for certain illnesses or groups of people.
-Clinical trials produce the best data available for health care decisionmaking.
+These studies also may show which medical approaches work best for certain conditions.

 Why Are Clinical Trials Important?